ygdanchoi/atari-tempest/README.md

 }
 ```

-The "baseline" position of the flipper is calculated by multiplying the vectors outward along the two radial tube lines with `easeFaction` as a scalar.
+The "baseline" position of the flipper is calculated by extending inward from the tube rim segment, using `easeFaction` as a scalar.
 ```js
 draw(context) {
   ...